assafelovic/gpt-researcher/docs/docs/gpt-researcher/gptr/handling-logs-as-they-stream.md

-# Handling logs of the GPTR Research Task
+# Handling Streaming Logs

-Here is a snippet of code to help you:
+Here is a snippet of code to help you handle the streaming logs of your Research tasks.

 ```python
 from typing import Dict, Any